MEVIT4310 – Media Innovations

 The examination text is given in English.You may submit your response in Norwegian, Swedish, Danish or English.

-Students on the Nordic Media programme option must submit their exam in English.
+Students on Screen Cultures and the programme option Political Communication: Nordic Perspectives must submit their exam in English.

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.